 In individuals without clubbing, if two opposing fingers are placed together, a diamond-shaped window will appear.
 In clubbing, this window is obliterated and the distal angle formed by the two nails becomes wider.
 This is known as Schamroth's window test.

 Pseudo-clubbing - this is overcurvature of the nails in both the longitudinal and transverse axes, with preservation of a normal Lovibond angle.
 The main features of pseudo-clubbing seen in one study were asymmetrical finger involvement and acro-osteolysis.
 Whilst these were present in the majority of cases they were also present in some cases of clubbing, so could not be said to be pathognomonic.
-Pseudo-clubbing may be seen in chronic renal failure, hyperparathyroidism, sarcoidosis, scleroderma, subungual haematoma and chromosome deletion.
+Pseudo-clubbing may be seen in chronic kidney disease, hyperparathyroidism, sarcoidosis, scleroderma, subungual haematoma and chromosome deletion.

 These will depend on the underlying conditions suggested by the overall clinical picture.